Royals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- Oddsmakers have not posted a runline in any of the Royals' past 10 matchups.
+- Oddsmakers have yet to post a spread in any of the Royals' past 10 games.
+Kansas City's last three games have finished below the point total, and the average over/under in that stretch was 8.7.

 Royals Betting Records & Stats

-- Kansas City has a record of 2-15 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.
+- Kansas City has a record of 2-16, a 11.1% win rate, when it's set as an underdog of +140 or more by bookmakers this season.

 - The moneyline set for this matchup implies the Royals have a 41.7% chance of walking away with the win.

-- Kansas City and its opponents have gone over the total this season in 19 of its 40 opportunities.
+- So far this season, Kansas City and its opponents have hit the over in 19 of its 41 games with a total.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.